Have-Samuel/todoLT/README.md

 3. cd to the repo.
 4. Get VScode and Install the Linters
 5. And then Start working on your project
+6. 'npm install' installs the webpack and the functional files
-6. In the terminal still typo npm start to view the page
+6. In the terminal still type npm start to view the page

 ## Authors